Environmental Impact Of Non Renewable Energy

 Renewable energy is also well established and needs to compete with cheap fossil fuels.
 Renewable energy has grown rapidly over the past decade thanks to policy support (tax incentives, R&D funding, and renewable energy requirements) and cost reductions (especially in solar photovoltaics and wind turbines).
 Global wind and solar power has grown from 32 TWh in 2000 to 1,857 TWh in 2018: enough to power all of India.

-See also Renewable Energy Percentage Us
+See also Renewable Energy Target India

 As societies strive to reduce greenhouse gas emissions, renewable energy is expected to play an important role, especially if we provide more heat and transportation power and address the issue of large-scale energy storage.
 How much energy we get from renewables also depends on our ability to compete with nuclear, coal and other low-carbon technologies like storage and hydrogen.